yuvalmGS/gigaspaces-wiki-jekyll/xap97/the-processing-unit-structure-and-configuration.markdown

 # Manifest Based Classpath

-It is possible adding additional jars to the processing unit classpath by having a manifest file located at `META-INF/MANIFEST.MF` and defining the property `Class-Path` as shown in the following example (using a simple `MANIFEST.MF` file):
+You may add additional jars to the processing unit classpath by having a manifest file located at `META-INF/MANIFEST.MF` and defining the property `Class-Path` as shown in the following example (using a simple `MANIFEST.MF` file):

 {% highlight java %}
 Manifest-Version: 1.0